masc-ucsc/docs/docs/pyrope/06-functions.md

 )
 ```

-To allow overloading the base method must be declared as `var`.
-The result is
+To allow overloading the base method must be declared as `pub var`. `pub` to
-that API methods should have a `pub var` API.

-## Overloading call order
+indicate that the API is public/visible, and `var` to indicate that it can be
+overloaded.

-Multiple modules can be added to the same variable, effectively creating an
+By concatenating lambdas to a variable, we effectively create an unnamed tuple
-unnamed tuple with a module per tuple entry.
-When calling the tuple the
-following rule applies:
+with multiple entries.
+Since all the variables are tuples of size one too, the
+following rules apply to any function/lambda/method call:

+* If the caller uses "named arguments", pick the all the modules that has an
+  exact match in the named tuple and the types are compatible[^2].
+If the
+  module used output has a known type (no output use is a known type too), the
+  output type is used in the match.
+If none found, apply the "unnamed
+  arguments" rule.

-* If the caller uses "unnamed arguments", look for the first entry has the same
+* If the caller uses "unnamed arguments", look for all the modules that has the
-  number of arguments and where each argument type is compatible[^2].
-If none
+  same number of arguments and where each argument type is compatible[^2].
+If
-  found, then look for a function without argument constrains.

-* If the caller uses "named arguments", pick the first module that has an exact
+  the module used output has a known type (no output use is a known type too),
-  match in the named tuple and the types are compatible.
-If none found, apply
+  the output type is used in the match.
+If none found, then look for a module
-  the "unnamed arguments" rule.
+  without type constrains constrains.

-* Once a module is found, evaluate the `COND`.
-If the `COND` is not comptime,
+* Once a list of ordered modules are found, evaluate the `COND`.
+If the method
-  call the module and look for the next module that may also satisfy the
+  is immutable, the `COND` can include the output result and/or `self`.
+In this
+  case the we call the method and then evaluate the `COND`.
+If a `COND` is
-  arguments constrains.
-If a `COND` is comptime true (or no `COND`), stop
-  selecting additional modules.
-If `COND` is comptime false remove from list
+  comptime true (or no `COND`), stop selecting additional modules.
+If `COND` is
-  and continue.
-All the selected modules will be executed, but the output will
+  comptime false remove from list and continue.
+All the selected modules will
-  be selected based in priority order based on the `COND` result.
+  be executed, but the output will be selected based in priority order based on
+  the `COND` result.

+The previous rules imply that Pyrope has some type of dynamic dispatch.
+The
+types for the inputs and outputs must be known at compile time (static
+dispatch) but the `where` condition may be known at run-time as long as the
+module is immutable.

 [2]: The type match is addressed in the [07-typesystem](07-typesystem.md)
 section.

-For unnamed argument calls:
+For untyped unnamed argument calls:

 ```
 var fun_list = {|(a,b)| return a+b}